Best Known For

 Darin was a thin, sickly child.
 Several bouts of rheumatic fever had permanently damaged his heart, and he was plagued by other health problems as well.
 Around the age of 6 or 7, Darin overheard a doctor's grim prognosis for him.
 The doctor said he didn't expect Darin to live past the age of 16.
 Rather than depress him, these words seemed to serve as an inspiration for Darin.

 Well versed in several instruments, Darin started out as playing in a band in high school.
 One of his first gigs was a school dance.
 At 16, he and his band mates landed a job at a Catskills resort for the summer.
 Darin showed a knack not just for music but comedy as well.
 After high school, he briefly attended Hunter College.
 Darin launched his professional music career writing songs for the Aldon Music label and eventually landed his own record contract with Atco.

 In 1958, Darin hit the pop charts with the light-hearted catchy rock tune "Splish Splash"—a song he wrote.
 He quickly became one of the teen idols of the era with such songs as "Queen of the Hop."
 Darin, however, proved himself to be more than another Dion or Frankie Avalon.
-In 1959, he scored big with two songs, "Dream Lover" and "Mack the Knife."
-"Mack the Knife" was his first number-one hit on the Billboard charts and won him the Grammy Award for record of the year.
-Darin also picked the Grammy for best new artist.
+In 1959, he scored big with two songs, "Dream Lover" and "Mack the Knife," the latter of which was his first No. 1 hit on the Billboard charts and won him a Grammy Award for record of the year.
+Darin also won a Grammy for best new artist.